How to help aging-in group members find the retirement coverage they need

 Health plans can utilize this goldmine of data that is already available within the employer group business unit to better target aging-in customers

-A robust data strategy will enable integration and availability of this information with Medicare.
-Advantage sales reps.
+A robust data strategy will enable integration and availability of this information with Medicare Advantage sales reps.
 Analytics-guided targeting algorithms will place Jane in the right customer segment and suggest the next-best-action:

 3. Align your organizational strategy to increase conversion

-Lastly, health plans must assess their current organizational levers that are critical to enabling transition of existing group members to Medicare Advantage.
+Lastly, health plans must assess their current organizational levers that are critical to enabling the transition of existing group members to Medicare Advantage.

 The opportunity to capture wallet-share from a health plan’s existing customers and make them customers for the rest of their lives is real.
 Many health plans also have most of the building blocks.